Updated: May 2

 The Banking House of Bassett & Bassett historical marker reads as follows; "Benjamin H. and Thomas J. Bassett opened their newly-created bank and located their law office in this building soon after its completion in 1876.
 Built with bricks manufactured by the local Wild & Co.
 Brickyard, the Italianate structure housed the bank until it closed in 1884.
 An important Brenham landmark, the building features round arches and stucco hood moldings at door and window openings.
 The third story was added in the early 1900s."

-She told me about how she loved rollerskating in the bright open spaces of the third floor ballroom, (which was an addition to the original building), to being a resident within the square boundaries which at that time was probably few and far between.
-I bet she spent plenty of time watching movies at The Simon Theatre which is a few blocks down from the courthouse , I wonder what stores were open then?
+She told me about how she loved rollerskating in the bright open spaces of the third-floor ballroom, (which was an addition to the original building), to be a resident within the square boundaries which at that time was probably few and far between.
+I bet she spent plenty of time watching movies at The Simon Theatre which is a few blocks down from the courthouse, I wonder what stores were open then?
 Perry's?
 Toubin?
-Navratils?
-Living on the multiple levels with the broken birdcage elevator and, of course, the still existing fireproof vault built around a burglar proof safe, so that the safe could not be removed without injury to the vault and in 2019 it is a feature to the building used as a selling point.
+Navratil's?
+Living on the multiple levels with the broken birdcage elevator and, of course, the still existing fireproof vault built around a burglar-proof safe, so that the safe could not be removed without injury to the vault, and in 2019 it is a feature to the building used as a selling point.
 I know that was a lot of fun and seems like a great memory to have.
 Thank you Leslie for sharing a moment in time with me about this place that I have taken a left at a million times while traveling through town and can't imagine if it had been demolished.

 The building has been saved from destruction several times over the years and in the 1980's it was added to the list of historical places and renovated back to its original state with the hardwood floors and bead-board ceilings with the guidance of the Boettcher family over the course of decades seeing to it that the building remain a cornerstone to our downtown, and proudly it sits.

-Who are the Bassett's?
-Benjamin Harrison Bassett was born the year 1831 at a home in St. Mary's Parish, Louisiana and his brother Thomas Jefferson Bassett also to be his lifelong business partner, came along two years later in life.
-Both of these men would fight against adversity coming from a very poor family they both persevered and pushed to be more than a steamboat operators, Ben had dreams of more, and began college.
-Attending St. Charles, New Haven and Yale with a degree in law.
+Who are the Bassett?
+Benjamin Harrison Bassett was born the year 1831 at a home in St. Mary's Parish, Louisiana and his brother Thomas Jefferson Bassett also be his lifelong business partner, came along two years later in life.
+Both of these men would fight against adversity coming from a very poor family they both persevered and pushed to be more than steamboat operators, Ben had dreams of more and began college.
+Attending St. Charles, New Haven, and Yale with a degree in law.
 His younger brother was right on his heels and together traveling to Brenham, Texas so they could open a law practice and they did so until the war called which then paused their business plans.

 I was reading a Supreme Court decision about this building at the time of his death where the plaintiffs were trying to take the building and gladly they were not successful.
 Another close call.